isomerpages/nlb-biblioasia/articles-archive/issues/_posts/2023-08-22-post-BiblioAsia Oct–Dec 2023.md

 description: ""
 image: ""
 ---
-Before the 1970s, it was not compulsory to wear a crash helmet while riding a motorcycle or scooter in Singapore.&nbsp; But a campaign encouraging people to voluntarily wear helmets failed, and the government had to use legislation instead.
+Before the 1970s, it was not compulsory to wear a crash helmet while riding a motorcycle or scooter in Singapore.
+But a campaign encouraging people to voluntarily wear helmets failed, and the government had to use legislation instead.

 <img src="/images/Vol%2019%20Issue%203/biblioasia_19_3_cover.png">